 Perhaps you or someone you know has been diagnosed and labeled with a so-called learning or behavioral disorder.
 Or perhaps you have a friend who has been taking psychiatric medication for many years that you are concerned could adversely affect them.
 You can help yourself and your friend by looking through the facts below!

-First of all: There are four basic facts on psychiatry everyone has the right to know.
+First of all: There are five basic facts on psychiatry everyone has the right to know.

 The Five Facts